jcmunav63/school_library_oop/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> This project could be used for implementing a School Library using OOP with the Ruby language.
+> This project could be used for implementing a School Library using OOP desktop app with the Ruby language.
 > It can also be converted into a webpage.

 To get a local copy up and running, follow these steps.